 4."50 Architecture Ideas You Really Need to Know (50 Ideas You Really Need to Know series)" by Philip Wilkinson

-“50 Architecture Ideas You Really Need to Know (50 Ideas You Really Need to Know series)” by Philip Wilkinson Book Review: This textbook explains the basic concept and inventions in architecture.
-The book has explored various ways in which the environment is shaped and created.
-It helps the reader to gain a new and informed appreciation for architecture which varies from Classical orders of Vitruvius – Doric, Ionic to the most recent contemporary trends.
-The book has covered various content like Prefabrication, Dymaxion, Romanesque, Arts and Crafts, Alternative architecture followed by Art Nouveau, Brutalism, Palladianism, Secession, Townscape.
-The book has also discussed Green Architecture, Restoration and Organic Architecture as well as Community Architecture.
+“50 Architecture Ideas You Really Need to Know (50 Ideas You Really Need to Know series)” by Philip Wilkinson Book Review: This textbook offers an exploration of the fundamental concepts and innovations in architecture.
+It discusses the various ways in which the built environment is shaped and created, providing readers with a fresh and well-informed appreciation for architectural design that spans from the Classical orders of Vitruvius, including Doric and Ionic, to the latest contemporary trends.
+The book covers a wide range of content, focusing on topics such as Prefabrication, Dymaxion, Romanesque, Arts and Crafts, Alternative architecture, Art Nouveau, Brutalism, Palladianism, Secession, and Townscape.
+It discusses discussions on Green Architecture, Restoration, Organic Architecture, and Community Architecture.

 5."The Theory of Architecture: Concepts Themes and Practices" by Paul–Alan Johnson

-“The Theory of Architecture: Concepts Themes and Practices” by Paul–Alan Johnson Book Review: The textbook is designed for the undergraduate students studying Bachelors of Architecture.
-Each section of the book begins with the etymology of key terms of the topic discussed, along with a summary history of the topic’s use in architecture.
-The book covers the topics which are arranged under main headings which include- Identifications, definitions, power, attitudes and order, authority followed by governance, relationship.
-The book has laid emphasis on Advocacy and citizen participation in architecture, Advocacy and citizen participation in architecture as well as The roles of the architect as artist, poet, scientist, and technologist, Ethical obligations of architecture followed by Rationales for models and methods of design.
+“The Theory of Architecture: Concepts Themes and Practices” by Paul–Alan Johnson Book Review: This textbook is specifically designed for undergraduate students pursuing a Bachelor’s degree in Architecture.
+Each section of the book begins by exploring the etymology of key terms related to the topic at hand, accompanied by a concise overview of its historical significance in architecture.
+The book covers a wide range of topics organized under main headings, including Identifications, definitions, power, attitudes, and order, followed by authority, governance, and relationship.
+It places particular emphasis on Advocacy and citizen participation in architecture, as well as delving into the various roles of the architect as an artist, poet, scientist, and technologist.
+The book also addresses the ethical obligations of architecture and offers insights into the rationales behind different models and methods of design.

 6."Draftsman's Manual, Or, How Can I Learn Architecture?: Hints to Enquirers, Directions in Draftsmanship" by Frederick T Camp

-“Draftsman’s Manual, Or, How Can I Learn Architecture?: Hints to Enquirers, Directions in Draftsmanship” by Frederick T Camp Book Review: The book confines to a practical description of the methods in use for placing upon paper and other materials like mystic lines called plans, elevations, and sections.
-The author also explains how to make plans, sections, elevations, and details along with the History of Architecture; the styles — classic, Gothic, and Renaissance.
+“Draftsman’s Manual, Or, How Can I Learn Architecture?: Hints to Enquirers, Directions in Draftsmanship” by Frederick T Camp Book Review: The book focuses on providing a practical overview of the techniques employed to translate architectural ideas onto paper and other materials using various graphical representations such as plans, elevations, and sections.
+The author offers guidance on creating plans, sections, elevations, and details, while also delving into the History of Architecture, focusing on the classic, Gothic, and Renaissance styles.

 7."On Architecture: An Architectural Theory Based on Extensive Psychological Research" by S Hesselgren